-vi.
+vii.
 The status of any foreclosure actions being pursued by the District with respect to delinquent Special Taxes.

-CFD No. 2004-1 is not required to initiate any foreclosure proceedings at this time.
+CFD No. 2016-1 is not required to initiate any foreclosure proceedings at this time.

-vii.
-A table showing the total Special Taxes levied and the total Special Taxes collected for the prior fiscal year and the total Special Taxes that, as of December 31, remain unpaid for each prior fiscal year in which Special Taxes were levied and the number of delinquent parcels in the District.
+viii.
+A statement as to whether the District participates in the Teeter Plan and in the event that the Teeter Plan is terminated with respect to the District, a table showing the total Special Taxes levied and the total Special Taxes collected for the prior fiscal year and the total Special Taxes that, as of December 31, remain unpaid for each prior fiscal year in which Special Taxes were levied and the number of delinquent parcels in the District.